 Whitney Thurston, CDBC Owner and Head Trainer

 In 2022 Whitney became Downeast Maine’s only Cerified Dog Behavior Consultant, and one of only four in Maine certified through the IAABC as having expertise in working with fearful and aggressive behavior problems.
-She has been training dogs for 9 years, after adopting a fearful, reactive and very salty Siberian husky/AmStaff cross named Lana and becoming interested in dog training and behavior modification.
+She has been training dogs for 9 years, after adopting a fearful, reactive and very salty Siberian Husky mix named Lana and becoming interested in dog training and behavior modification.
 Through the years, Lana has taught Whitney the compassion, patience, and communication skills necessary to help other reactive, anxious, and fearful dogs grow and thrive.
 She started Salty Dogs with goal to help other dog lovers in the Blue Hill and Downeast areas learn how to effectively communicate with their dogs and help them build lasting relationships.
 In the past 9 years she has worked with literally thousands of Downeast dogs and owners on everything from puppy skills to reactive dog behavior to healing interhousehold aggression to nosework and tricks.
 Whitney lives in Brooklin with her husband Travis, dogs Lana and Tessa, and twin toddlers (!)
 Alice and Colm.

 Jasmine Pratt, Trainer